JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 TODO: Image of light tile buffers

 The next step in Solari is generating some presampled light buffers, following section 5 of [Rearchitecting Spatiotemporal Resampling for Production](https://cwyman.org/papers/hpg21_rearchitectingReSTIR.pdf).

+This presampling step greatly speeds up later passes that want to sample the scene's light sources, namely ReSTIR DI.

+Feel free to skip this section for now, and come back to it after reading the ReSTIR DI section.

 #### Light Sampling APIs